vzaccaria/diy/description.md

 # customization

-What about your favorite css/js preprocessor and other minifiers?
+What about your favorite CSS/JS preprocessor and other minifiers?

-Here's how you would define a new processing step to compile javascript with a bunch of browserify plugins:
+Here's how you would define a new processing step to compile Javascript with a bunch of Browserify plugins:

 ```js
 _.browserify = (src, ...deps) => {